 Having a hard time deciding on your next photography escapade?
+You don’t have to go far to capture beautiful landscape photos.
+There are plenty of places in Singapore that would enable you to practise your landscape photography skills.
+In fact, some of these places don’t even look like you’re in Singapore!
 Here are 10 recommended locations for you to add to your portfolio as a landscape photographer in Singapore.

 Tucked just on the outskirts of town, Mount Emily Park is a lush oasis of large, old trees and gently rolling slopes that can make for very interesting compositions.
 Landscape photographers will find this spot intriguing, as set against all the greenery is the faint outline of our cityscape.
 Sunrises and sunsets are beautiful here too, particularly when the light filters through patches of dense foliage.